As our global digital village continues to get smaller and tighter, it is nice to get out and visit the real world.

 The Alp Spektakel is capped off with the crowning of the Alpkönigin (Alp Queen).
 No, it is not the most beautiful maiden from the Alps.
 We are talking about the most beautiful and most milk-producing cow at the event!
 This past year, it was none other than Pinia from Hans Valär-Pollett of Jenaz's farm.

-If nothing else, you will get to enjoy some excellent cheese, witness a piece of living Alpine tradition, eat some Capuns and shoot a few Röteli as you dance the night away in the festival tent...
+If nothing else, you will enjoy some excellent cheese, witness a piece of living Alpine tradition, eat some Capuns and shoot a few Röteli as you dance the night away in the festival tent...